 | Total PITI + PMI | $2,704 |

-Also budget for ongoing homeownership costs that renters never face: routine maintenance typically runs 1–2% of the home's value per year ($3,500–$7,000 on a $350,000 home), plus HOA fees if applicable ($100–$600/month in many markets), and eventual capital expenses like roof replacement or HVAC systems.
+Budget too for ongoing homeownership costs that renters never see: routine maintenance typically runs 1 to 2% of the home's value per year ($3,500 to $7,000 on a $350,000 home), plus HOA fees if applicable ($100 to $600/month in many markets), and eventual capital expenses like a roof replacement or a new HVAC system.

 Step 6: Understand Closing Costs

-Closing costs are a category of fees and prepaid expenses due at settlement that catch many first-time buyers off guard.
-The Closing Costs Calculator will generate an itemized estimate for your loan amount and state.
+Closing costs are a category of fees and prepaid expenses due at settlement that catch a lot of first-time buyers off guard.
+The Closing Costs Calculator generates an itemized estimate for your loan amount and state.

 | Line Item | Typical Range |